min2ha/ukwa-site/content/target/64635/index.en.md

   "start_date": "2018-04-20T09:00:00Z"
 }

-# Association of Ukrainians in Great Britain, Edinburgh Branch

 Site of an association of Ukrainians, and people of Ukrainian descent, living in Edinburgh and throughout Scotland.